ayroh/C/README.md

 /////////PROJECT 1

-1901042643.c => 1.Finds roots of quadratic equation if equation has real roots according to inputs.
+1901042643.c => 1.Finds roots of quadratic equation if equation has real roots according to inputs.\n
-                2.Finds newtonian root according to inputs.
+                2.Finds newtonian root according to inputs.\n
                 3.Finds the closest multiple of the second number to the first number.